jgdumas/plinopt/README.md

 **Installation**:
 - Requires some distribution packages like:
            `g++`, `pkg-config`, `make`, `liblinbox-dev`.
-- Then just run `make`, in order to produce the following executable
+- Then just run `make`, in order to produce the following executable programs